-Students need to complete a Declaration of Minor / Interdisciplinary Concentration form, available online and in the Interdisciplinary Studies and the Registration Offices.
-The application includes a statement written by the student that describes the goals and intentions of the Interdisciplinary Concentration, and verification of the student's GPA by the Registrar.
-The student's home Department Chair, Chair(s) of the concentration department(s), and Director of Interdisciplinary Studies must approve the application.
-Approval for specific elective courses rests with the student's home Department Chair or advisor as well as the department(s) offering chosen elective courses.
+Students need to complete an application form, available at the Registration Office.
+The application includes a statement, written by the student, that describes the goals and intentions of the Interdisciplinary Concentration.

-Interdisciplinary Studies
+Approval for participation in the Interdisciplinary Concentration program rests with your Department Chair, the Chair of the concentration department, and the Provost.
+Approval for specific elective courses rests with the Department Chair or advisor for your department as well as the department(s) in which you wish to take elective